Jengamon/RMMZ-Plugin-Monorepo/README.md

 ## How to Do Stuff

-So there are only 2 commands at the top level of the monorepo:
+These are the commands at the top level of the monorepo:
 - build
 - lint
 - setup
+- minify

 To setup the monorepo, run